 At the core of every Peak InfoSec service is the diagram to the right.
-Whether we are helping to shape your organization’s culture, implement nontechnical or technical controls, it always come back to putting in place effective Policies, Plans, Procedures, & Practices (4Ps).
+Whether we are helping to shape your organization’s culture, implement nontechnical or technical controls, it always come back to putting in place effective Policies, Plans, Procedures, Standards & Practices (4PS).

 Why?
-Our founder picked up the 4Ps from his doctor during one of their rabbit-hole discussions.
+Our founder picked up the 4PS from his doctor during one of their rabbit-hole discussions.
 He explained a doctor’s practice is when the doctor is working to help the patient.
 Prior to that, they follow policies (e.g., prioritization of patient criticality), plans for things like patient having a heart attack, and then specific procedures to execute a policy or plan.
+All of these actions are based on standards set by the medical boards.
+We then judge how well they practices this.
+BTW, this is why a doctor’s business is called a “Practice.”

 That made sense and Peak InfoSec adopted the approach to Information Security practices.
-At the center of the 4Ps is the core components of your business.
+At the center of the 4PS are the core components of your business.
 Those in turn are being supported by your Information Security and Technology services.

 Accept No Network is 100% Securable